bonds/bonds.github.io/content/posts/recipes/2022-07-18-deviled-eggs.md

 * 2 teaspoons apple cider vinegar
 * 1 teaspoon smoked paprika

-Carefully place eggs in a pot full of water.
-Heat on high heat until water starts boiling.
+Heat on high heat until water is boiling.
+Carefully place eggs into the boiling water.
+Putting the eggs after the water the water is boiling, rather than before, is the key to making them easy to peel.
-Boil for 15 minutes.
+Boil for 13 minutes.
 Drain water.
 Cover eggs in cold water.
 Wait 10 minutes for eggs to cool down.
-[Peel eggs][1].
+Peel eggs.
 Cut eggs in half lengthwise.
 Extract egg yolks and put them in a bowl.
 Mash egg yolks with a fork.